Anna Lisyanskaya

 Anna Lisyanskaya born Hanna Hryhorivna Lysyanska (1 November 1917 - 2 December 1999) was a Ukrainian and Russian theater and film actress of Jewish origin.

 Early life and education

 Hanna Lysyanska was born on 1 November 1917 in Mykolaiv in a theatrical family.
 Her father, Hirsh Lysyansky, was the head of the Mykolaiv Jewish Theater.
-Mother Sofia Dyshlis and maternal aunt Dora Lysyanska were actresses of this theater since 1913, and began their stage career in 1912 in Kherson in the troupe of Ivan Koryk.
-In the early 1920s, the Lysyansky family performed in the performances of the workers' club named after Yaroslav Sverdlov, and little Lysyanska began to appear on the stage of the Mykolaiv Young Spectator's Theatre already at the age of six.
+Mother Sofia Dyshlis and fraternal aunt Dora Lysyanska were actresses of this theater since 1913, and began their stage career in 1912 in Kherson in the troupe of Ivan Koryk.
+In the early 1920s, the Lysyansky family performed in the performances of the workers' club named after Yakov Sverdlov, and little Lysyanska began to appear on the stage of the Mykolaiv Young Spectator's Theatre already at the age of six.

 From 1932 to 1936, she studied at the theater studio at the Kyiv Young Spectator's Theatre.
 In 1935, Lysyanska worked at the State Theater of Musical Comedy of the Ukrainian SSR (now the Kyiv Operetta Theater).